Add row numbers

 To sort the numbers in descending order, expand the "Numbering Settings" section and change the default setting from the top to the bottom.
 The numbers will now be sorted from highest to lowest.

-To see how many times a certain data type (like a product) appears in your data set, you can change Number the entire table to Number based on a column such as "Name", "Product ID", and more.
+To see how many times a certain data type (like payment type) appears in your data set, you can change Number the entire table to Number based on a column such as "Name", "Product ID", and more.

 There are also options to have this "Row number" column repeat the same integer a certain amount of times (Repeat numbers) or restart after a certain amount of rows (Restart after).